-In the past, we discussed landing page trends that were hot in 2015.
-Today we’ll look at web design trends that will help increase your conversion rates going forward into 2017.
+In the past, we discussed post-click landing page trends that were hot in 2018.
+Today we’ll look at web design trends that will help increase your conversion rates going forward into 2019.

 Intercom predicts card based design to be the future of the web because it gives you the opportunity to showcase large amounts of copy or images in a more organized manner, and tell your story quicker.